Chapter 1 of Part 1

-My earliest travel memory as a kid was a driving trip to Tara and his family at their country house in Ireland.
+My earliest travel memory as a kid was a trip by car to Tara and his family at their country house in Ireland.
 My father and mother bundled us two boys into the back of the Mini Cooper and drove there, the ferry taking us across the water to the Emerald Isle.
-Many of my earliest memories are of being tucked in the back of that car, bouncing up and down so our heads would hit the roof while my old man, usually in a rush, took us somewhere, dropped off a friend at an airport or in this case to see Tara, ‘The Irish Prince’, as he was often referred to in the circle of London poets and freaks.
+Many of my earliest memories are of being tucked in the back of that car, bouncing up and down so our heads would hit the roof while my old man, usually in a rush, took us somewhere, dropped off a friend at an airport or in this case took us to see Tara, ‘The Irish Prince’, as he was often referred to in the circle of London poets and freaks.

-An heir to the Guinness family and Irish, he was much loved in those circles for being a bit of a rebel, but also a man of exotic heritage.
-When Tara later came to visit us at our London house in his Lotus, seeing my eyes light up, he took me for quick spin around Chester Square, where we lived at the time.
+An heir to the Guinness family and Irish, he was much loved in those circles for being a bit of a rebel but also a man of exotic heritage.
+When Tara later came to visit us at our London house in his Lotus, seeing my eyes light up, he took me for quick spin around Chester Square where we lived at the time.

 Second Memory – A Trip to Dublin

-Third Memory – Boy in The Picture
+Third Memory – Boy in the Picture

 DEATH of a FATHER

 In the Summer of 2006 our father, Tommy Weber, passed away from cancer of the pancreas.
 My suspicion is that he knew he was not long for this world at least a year or so prior to his passing.
 I suspect this for a number of reasons.
-Firstly, the passionate desire he had for all his sons to be together at his youngest son, Buddy’s, wedding to Angie, in the last year before he passed.
-Jake and I, living respectively in Malibu and Palm Springs at the time and unaware of the reason behind the urgency of his pleas to be at the wedding for one last reunion, were unable to oblige the old man and our younger brother.
+Firstly, the passionate desire he had for all his sons to be together at his youngest son, Buddy’s, wedding to Angie in the last year before he passed.
+Jake and I, living respectively in Malibu and Palm Springs at the time and unaware of the reason behind the urgency of his pleas to be at the wedding, were unable to oblige the old man and our younger brother.
 Secondly, he was incredibly generous in the last year or so of his life.
-No sooner coming into a small inheritance from his mother, Pamela’s, estate – of around £100k – than he gave all the proceeds away to us, his three sons.
+No sooner coming into a small inheritance from his mother, Pamela’s, estate – around £100k – than he gave all the proceeds away to us, his three sons.

-Us three brothers and my son Beau carried Tommy’s casket into the service, after which the mourners entered and took their seats.
+We three brothers and my son Beau carried Tommy’s casket into the service, after which the mourners entered and took their seats.
 We each then read something or gave a small speech for our father, as the refrains of ‘Kinder Days’ – a song I’d recorded and written recently on the west coast – faded away.
 Tom had always been my biggest, sometimes only, music fan.